tytydraco/yessleep/out/My_uncle_was_in_the_Vietnam_war_He_finally_told_me_what_had_happened_to_him_over_there.md

 My uncle Trent died last week.
 Official cause of death was cirrhosis.
 He had been 75 years old.

 Quite frankly, he made it much longer than any of us had been expecting.
-I know how callous that sounds, but what it is what it is.
+I know how callous that sounds, but it is what it is.
 Guy never put down the bottle.

 I had been really young at the time, but from what my dad had told me, Trent had been a perfectly happy guy up until the day he left for Vietnam.
 He’d had a lot of friends, had been popular with women, maintained good relationships with family, had a degree in civil engineering.